techiebirb/dutchmenftc_ms/README.md

 # Listen up Team

 please clone this repo and branch out to your own branches and work on your code. before merging it the main branch, please come to me.
-DO NOT MERGE LIKE AN SOUL LESS MEAT BAG.

 What does this code do?
 Good qustion
 This code helps in improving the autonomous part of our bot